fengsterooni/Udacity-Android-Capstone/README.md

 ### **_Note:_**

 CSIX Connect is a nonprofit organization I am involved in recent years.
-I have done an simple app ( https://github.com/fengsterooni/CSIX ) for the organization several months ago, but it is really premature to be published.
+I have done an simple app (https://github.com/fengsterooni/CSIX) for the organization several months ago, but it is really premature to be published.

 In this capstone project, following features are implemented:

 * Data Persistence: Content provider to store data locally
+* Cursor Loader
 * Google Cloud Endpoint to store/update data sets for client app
 * Material design: AppBar, parallax scrolling, and shared element transition...
 * Both phone and tablet support